Surf the Edge of Options Expiration and Assignment

 The Mechanics of Options Assignment

-Assignment means the buyer pulled the trigger on expiration like a boss, and now you’re stuck holding the bag.
-Now, the powers that be (a.k.a. your broker or the OCC) require you to fulfill your end of the deal.
-Here’s how the assignment mechanics play out:
+Assignment happens when the option buyer pulls the trigger on their contract, and you, the seller, have no choice but to step up and fulfill your end of the deal.
+Here’s how the mechanics play out:

 American-Style vs. European-Style Options

-Expiration and assignment can hit differently depending on whether you’re dealing with American-style or European-style options.
+Expiration and assignment play by different rules depending on whether you’re trading American-style or European-style options.

 American-Style Options